Skip to content

 Seeked or sought?

-The verb seek is defined by the Oxford Learner’s dictionary as, “to ask somebody for something; to try to obtain or achieve something”.
+The Oxford Learner’s Dictionary defines seek as “to ask somebody for something; to try to obtain or achieve something”.

 • The past tense and past participle of seek are both sought.